Card

 Composition With Media And Actions

-The exported subcomponents are meant to be combined.
-CardMedia, CardPrice, and CardActions let a product or launch card stay within the same primitive instead of branching into a separate bespoke layout.
+The exported subcomponents are meant to combine.
+CardMedia, CardPrice, and CardActions let a catalog or launch card stay inside the same primitive.

 Product frame